 var @result = @review("main.ts", "sonnet")

-Second run: @review("main.ts", "sonnet") returns the cached result instantly.
+Second run with resume: auto or mlld run ... --resume: @review("main.ts", "sonnet") returns the cached result instantly.

 CLI Flags